FlineDev/Anything-GO/README.md

 Note that you may want to do either one or both of the first two steps before going on to step 3.
 This increases the chances that your pull request is going to be merged.

+***Important:***
+*By contributing to this repository you agree that all content provided becomes part of this project and therefore the same license applies to the newly provided content as to all previous content.
+See the file `LICENSE.txt` for license details.*

 ## License